 Which Salmon Leader Material

 Since I started salmon fishing in the 70's I've never strayed away from good old Maxima Chameleon leader material.
 The reason for this can be summed up in one word and that word is 'reliability'.
 The link between your rod and the hard earned hook hold in a salmon's mouth needs to be as good as you can get as if there's a weak spot anywhere in your fishing line a salmon will undoubtedly find it!
+This timeless monofilament product even has a 'degradation' feature built into it will start to turn pink from its dark super fresh original colour when it's had too much UV.
 I've seen so many expensive leader materials break just due to the normal strain of a salmon battle or due to an unnoticed wind knot but when you're fishing with Maxima you've got absolutely nothing to worry about!